Earth5R

 • Frequent cyclone damage slows the recovery of mangroves and changes the forest composition in comparison to other regions that didn’t witness many cyclones.

-• Of the three recent cyclones (Bulbul, Fani, and Amphan), cyclone Amphan caused the most damage to the Sundarbans mangroves with the highest mangrove loss along shorelines that were eroding over the past 35 years.
+• Of the three recent cyclones (Bulbul, Fani, and Amphan), cyclone Amphan caused the most Mangrove damage of the Sundarbans with the highest mangrove loss along shorelines that were eroding over the past 35 years.

 • Eroding shorelines have different features that must be accounted for in mangrove forest management, say researchers.